AgentD/diy-linux-guide/kernel.md

 The PATH is propperly set and the most common shell commands should be there, so you can poke around the root filesystem which is in memory and has been unpacked from the `initrd.xz`.

+Don't be alarmed by the kernel boot prompt suddenly stopping.
+Even after the BusyBox shell starts, the kernel continues spewing messages for a short while and you may not see the shell prompt.
+Just hit the enter key a couple times.

+Also, the shell itself is running as PID 1.
+If you exit it, the kernel panics because PID 1 just died.